 An impairment loss in respect of an investment in an equity instrument classified as available for sale is reversed through the Statement of Changes in Unitholder Interests.
-If the fair value of a debt instrument classified as available for sale increases and the increase can be related to an event occurring after the impairment loss was recognised in the Statement of Comprehensive Income, the impairment loss shall be reversed, with the amount of the reversal recognised in the Statement of Comprehensive Income.
+If the fair value of a debt instrument classified as available for sale increases and the increase can be related to an event occurring after the impairment loss was recognised in the Statement of Profit or Loss and Other Comprehensive Income, the impairment loss shall be reversed, with the amount of the reversal recognised in the Statement of Profit or Loss and Other Comprehensive Income.